lossanna/RestoreNet/data/raw/README_rawdata.md

 - List of codes included in the subplot data (`AllSubplotData` tab of `Master.xlsx`), but are missing from the the original master species list (`master-species_native.xlsx`).
 - Manually edited to add plant name, duration, and lifeform based on USDA Plants.
 - Not divided by location dependence, but ones that will be location-dependent (unknowns) have sites added to the name.
+- Edited list is the same length as output list.

 `edited-species2_xlsx_lifeform-na.csv`
 - List of species originally without lifeform information.
 Subset of codes is taken only codes from the `master-species_native.xlsx`